najialjarwan/github-readme-generator/README.md

 ## 💡 Problem / Motivation

-This project was built to solve the repetitive and unstructured process of writing README files for projects.
+This project was built to solve the repetitive and unstructured process of writing README files for my projects.
 Instead of manually formatting markdown every time, I designed a system that standardizes README structure and enforces consistency across projects.
 It also reflects my focus on developer experience, automation, and clean architecture by turning a common workflow into a reusable tool.

 ## ✨ Key Features